ThalesGroup/ssla-manager-rest/README.md

 ### Dependencies

-You need the Security Policy Manager as a dependency for this project :
+You need the SSLA Manager as a dependency for this project :

 ```sh
 SSLA_MANAGER_VERSION="v0.1.0"